ucl-comp0035/coursework-1-zzoeys/README_cw2.md

 <img src = test_results/flake8.png width = '800px'>

-The Black Python code reformatter[https://pypi.org/project/black/] was used for to ensure that PEP8 conventions were followed in the user.py, data_preparation.py, conftest.py, test_user and test_accessibility files.
+The (Black Python code reformatter)[https://pypi.org/project/black/] was used for to ensure that PEP8 conventions were followed in the user.py, data_preparation.py, conftest.py, test_user and test_accessibility files.

 <img src = test_results/black_1.png width = '800px'>
 <img src = test_results/black_2.png width = '800px'>

 ### Continuous integration
 GitHub Actions was used to establish a continuous integration (CI) pipeline, which is especially beneficial for a project team using agile methodologies.
-Using a CI pipeline increases the efficiency of the software delivery process as it emphasises the automation of key software development processes, such as building, testing and deploying (Subrameyer, 2021).
+Using a CI pipeline increases the efficiency of the software delivery process as it aids the automation of key software development processes, such as building, testing and deploying (Subrameyer, 2021).
 Code can also be tested more frequently which allows developers to detect and fix issues as they arise.
 As a result, the timing between releases can be reduced to achieve more frequent releases.

 The Python Application workflow on Github Actions was added to the project.
 The link to the .yml file is [here](.github/workflows/python-app.yml) and the results of a successful workflow run are shown below: